rit-wisp-lab/pq-veins/README.md

 virtual machine linked above.
 The various runtime configurations are enumerated in

     veins/examples/veins/omnetpp.ini

+_Note that our provided config file enumerates the runtime configurations we consider to be part of this artifact, but `omnetpp.ini` can be further customized as desired (see the [OmNET++ manual](https://doc.omnetpp.org/omnetpp/manual/) for guidance on syntax and options for formatting this file)._

 To run simulations using PQ-VEINS, begin by launching the required background processes.
 Open a terminal and use the command